 Overcoming the Fear of Death Foundation

 [Note: None of what we discuss below is meant to absolve or give a “free pass” to the bully.
 On the contrary, the cruel person is and always will be responsible for their actions, and for the consequences created by them.
-However, this discussion is meant to shed some light on WHY the bully acts the way he or she does — so that we can better understand their motives, and thus hopefully find a way to counter their bad behavior.
-To neutralize their bad behavior as much as possible, without feeding it any further.]
+However, this discussion is meant to shed some light on WHY the bully acts the way he or she does — so that we can better understand their motives, and thus FIND WAYS to counter their bad behavior.
+To neutralize their bad behavior, without feeding it any further.]

 So, what about “mean” people, or bullying?

-Or, racial stereotypes, ethnic slurs, religious wars, ethnic cleansing, office politics, etc.?
-All those unpleasant types of behavior that, if directed at us or those we love, make us cringe, recoil in disgust, or maybe even cower if we indeed feel truly intimidated — WHAT can we do about it?
+Or, racial stereotypes, ethnic slurs, religious wars, ethnic cleansing, sexual harassment, or even just office politics?
+All those unpleasant types of behavior that, if directed at us or those we love, make us cringe, recoil in disgust, or maybe even cower (or comply) if we indeed feel truly intimidated — WHAT can we do about it?

 There are two concepts I want to introduce to our discussion: